seas-cs32/py2cpp/2Types/lesson/instructions.md

 In addition to declaring the type of the C variable `a_number`, I also had to declare the _signature_ (i.e., type information) for the function `input`.
 I did this because we are going to write this function `input`, and to use a function we've written, the C compiler needs to know its type information.

 The C library does provide functions that are like Python's `input` function, but they aren't as easy to use as the one in Python.
-So we'll write a function in C that we'll call `input`, which will read a string from the user's console, convert the read string into an integer, and return that integer to the call site.
+So we'll write a function in C that we'll call `input`, which will read a string from the user's terminal, convert the read string into an integer, and return that integer to the call site.
 As we write this function, we'll learn about specifying types, declaring and using arrays, commenting our code, and how not to allow bad guys to break our code.

 ## Diving into `main.c`